 Head Gravity Pro vs MP

 The Gravity Pro and Gravity MP are two of the most popular tennis rackets released by Head in recent years as they both offer an excellent combination of power, spin, and control.

-This article will look at the racket specs of these two rackets to see how they compare to each another.
+This article will look at the specs of these two rackets to see how they compare to each other.

+Head Gravity Pro vs MP